trendmicro/visionone-container-security-helm/README.md

 proc.pcmdline=sampleProgram --password ********
 ```

-### Configuring Splunk HEC token for Falco Custom Rules

-To learn more about configuring the Splunk HEC token for falco custom rules, see the Splunk HEC Secret docs [here](./docs/falco-splunk-hec-secret.md).

 ### Configuring OCI repository artifacts for Falco Custom Rules

 To learn more about configuring OCI repository artifacts for falco custom rules, see the OCI repo docs [here](./docs/oci-artifact-with-falcoctl.md).